redhat-nfvpe/onap-lab-experimental/doc/manager.md

 ======================

-In production OpenStack environments there's no single controller, instead there would be many controllers of various kinds running on dedicated hardware with redundancy.
-For our lab we will converge all these roles in a single machine.
+In production OpenStack environments there's no single controller, instead there would be many "controllers" of various kinds running on dedicated hardware with redundancy.
+For our lab we will converge all these roles into a single machine.
 However, it's important to understand that this machine will be fulfilling several roles.
 In order to keep these roles isolated we will be running each role in a virtual machine, which will also make it much easier to tear down and rebuild roles.